 Take a Sleigh Ride at Highland Forest

 Located just south of the city in Fabius is Highland Forest county park.
 Winter weekends at Highland Forest mean gorgeous wintery views and horsedrawn sleigh rides through the forest.
 At $8 per person ($5 for children under 5), it’s the best way to spend your money in the winter.
 Sleigh rides occur weather permitting on Saturdays and Sundays from 11am to 3:30pm and last twenty minutes, reservations required.
 Find a weekend this month to experience the winter wonderland experience for yourself.

 Go Snowshoeing or Walk the Woods at Beaver Lake Nature Center

 Beaver Lake Nature Center in Baldwinsville offers another unique winter activity: snowshoeing.
 There are several trails on the property for visitors to explore while remaining safely socially distanced.
 Beginner snowshoers can participate in introduction classes on the weekends in January and February.
 Guided winter walks are also available on the weekends.
 While wandering the park, be on the lookout for various birds and footprints from the native animals.
 Several of the trails at Beaver Lake are accessible for cross-country skiers if you bring your own skis.
 Of course, be sure to check the weather conditions and snow depth to see if conditions are appropriate for snowshoeing and skiing.

 Ski, Snowboard, or Tube Down the Mountains

 Syracuse is lucky to be surrounded by lots of hills and mountains - which are great for winter sports!
-Song, Labrador, and Toggenburg Mountains are the largest near Syracuse, each offering more than 20 trails for skiers and snowboarders.
+Song and Labrador Mountains are the largest near Syracuse, each offering more than 20 trails for skiers and snowboarders.
 Season passes and equipment rentals are available at some locations.
 For another option, Four Seasons Golf & Ski Center in Fayetteville offers a few trails for skiers, but also has additional lanes for snow tubing.
 Give it a try!

 Spend the Day at a Museum